 Yes, partners can come from different institutes

-- 25. Can a US company with no ESF-experience be part of a consortia?
+- 25. Can a US company with no experience in NSF programmes be part of a consortia?

 Yes.
 Experience and qualifications of the applicant are one of the evaluation criteria, but there are no limitations in this sense.